Bond Riverside (London Road Industrial Estate) Regeneration Programme

 The regeneration of the London Road Industrial Estate has been a council aspiration since publication of the 2003 Newbury Vision.
 It has remained a fixed item within all subsequent publications of the Newbury Vision.

 In the meantime, in December 2021, we opened the playing field (formerly the Faraday Road football ground) to the public as temporary public sports and recreation space pending its redevelopment.
+The status of the playing field will be decided as part of the consideration of a planning application for the site, which we expect to be submitted by mid 2024.

-Development Brief - superseded
+Development brief - superseded

 Who to contact